centric-lt/git-workshop/README.md

 Branch ``bug-branch`` contains a two scripts, which have been broken at some point in time.
 In real life it woulg be hard to identify specific commit, which have broken ``main-script.sh`` and ``main-script.ps1`` as git log usually does not reflect bad commit and commit history may contain hundreds of the commits since bug was introduced.
 Using ``git bisect`` it is possible to shorten location of bad commit by using binary search algorithm.

+To start searching for the bug a good commit needs to be identified.
+In this test case this is _50c86e0b76a308f3326b09bf1654b6061b7e3a4f_ commit, where our test workload script was added.
+Bad commit iun our case is latest branch commit.
+In real life an earliest release, where bug was identified should be used, so search scope can be narrowed.

+### An example of an automated search
+In real life this most likely would be some release tag.
+Next step is to make a copy of a test script as this script is part of repository and it does not exist in earlier commits